cmanish049/coding-challenge/README.md

 #### Problem

-You have a [csv data](survey.csv) from the recently conducted survey.
-You need to write code that reads the given csv file, processes its content and provides a summary of the data, as shown in the 'output' section below.
-The code should be written in any one of the following programming languages: node, python, php, golang.
+You have a [json data](survey.json) from the recently conducted survey.
+You need to write code that reads the given json file, processes its content and provides a summary of the data, as shown in the 'output' section below.

-The filename should be: process.php, process.py, process.js or process.go depending upon the language you choose.

-Your code should run from the cli as shown below.
-If you don’t know how to use cli in one of the given languages, now is the time to learn it.

-In php,
-`php process.php`

-Running the above command should give the following tabular output in the cli:

 |District |  Female | Male | Total |
 | --- | --- | --- | --- |